What To Expect on a 2D1N cruise shore excursion on Lan Ha Bay?

 I could be called Rainy Girl.
 No matter what time of year: summer, winter, or somewhere in between, whenever I take a trip, it always comes with rain.
 That happened again on my trip to Lan Ha Bay last week.
 Instead of 5 minutes, as usual, it took me 20 minutes to book a Grab taxi due to high demand.
 No one wanted to ride their scooters under the rain.
 The streets were busy as hell.
 I was at the office at 9:10 am, just 5 minutes before the pickup car arrived.
 Other two travel experts of Exotic Voyages were my fellows during this trip.

 It was a nice Limo with WiFi and USB charging ports at every seat.
 Our trip was no longer than 3 hours from Hanoi including a short break.
 Linh, manager of the cruise was waiting with a small boat at the pier.
-15 minutes later, from a distance, we saw La Regina who claims herself the Queen of the Bay.
-Standing proudly, glamorously on the water, she is one of the newest cruises yet one of the most beautiful.
+15 minutes later, from a distance, we saw a beautiful cruise standing proudly, glamorously on the water, like a Queen of the Bay.
 We were so excited to spend 2N1D with her.

-Standing proudly, glamorously on the water, La Regina is one of the newest yet one of the most beautiful cruises on the Bay
+Standing proudly, glamorously on the water, the cruise looks like a Queen on the Bay

 What makes it more relaxing than sitting on the egg-shaped hammocks from the Queen Suite admiring the beauty of the bay?